-As my regular readers know, I am a startup operations veteran with “battle scars” from 9 startups (co-founder in 2 and early employee in most).
-I have acquired a PhD in operations from the school of hard knocks after years of being around some very smart people and working on difficult problems.
+As my regular readers know, I am a startup operations veteran with “battle scars” from numerous startups.
 Today, I am going to address some common misconceptions about startup operations executives.
 Let’s get to it!

 – Though this may differ slightly company-to-company, he/she is often responsible for and is reported to by finance, sales, marketing, business development, IT, DevOps, and people operations (including HR).